harshil93/FTP-Server-Client/README.md

 By- Harshil Lodhi - 11010121
 	Shobhit Chaurasia - 11010179

+Video Presentation: https://www.youtube.com/watch?v=lLrd38ExXZc (Please see it once to get the feel of the total project - See it in HD)

 Salient Features:
-	- Follows the RFC 959.
+	- Closely Follows the RFC 959.
 	- Authentication Feature is implemented.
 	- Supports File Transfer of any size (no buffer limitation).
 	- Handles many errors for the client (Details given below).
 	- Also works with the linux standard vsftpd server on localhost port 21.
+(You have to provide proper username password of the computer running vsftpd for this)
+	- Can view the raw ftp commands- request messages (for debugging) on client side.
+Give -d as 3rd arguement to client for this. eg. ./client 127.0.0.1 9000 -d

 Error Handling:
 	- get <wrong file name>